Vyral/sam-levy/_posts/2021-09-07-whats-the-difference-between-these-two-bathroom-layouts.md

 {% include excerpt.html %}

-Today I want to briefly explain the difference between an en suite bathroom and a Jack and Jill bathroom.
-Every now and then, you’ll hear these buzz words thrown around and I just wanted to quickly clear it up.&nbsp;
+Today I want to briefly explain the difference between an en suite and a Jack and Jill bathroom.
+Now and then, you’ll hear these buzz words thrown around, and I just wanted to quickly clear it up.&nbsp;

-**An en suite bathroom is a bathroom that is connected to a bedroom.
-A Jack and Jill bathroom is a bathroom that’s between two bedrooms that feed into the same bathroom.&nbsp;**
+**An en suite bathroom is connected to a bedroom.
+A Jack and Jill bathroom is between two bedrooms that feed into the same bathroom.&nbsp;**

 If you have any questions for me about buying, selling, or Phoenix real estate in general, I’m here for you.
 Just reach out via phone or email today.